-(a) Basis of accounting:
+(a) Statement of compliance:

-These annual financial statements have been prepared in compliance with International Financial Reporting Standards (IFRS).
-The Fund reports under this basis of accounting as required by Canadian Securities Legislation and the Canadian Accounting Standards Board.
+These annual financial statements have been prepared in compliance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS).
+The Fund reports under this basis of accounting as required by Canadian Accounting Standards Board.